Dovletdzhan Yagshimuradov

-Dovletdzhan Yagshimuradov (Довлетджан Ягшимурадов; Döwletjan Ýagşymyradow; born 22 May 1989) is a Turkmenistani mixed martial artist who currently competes in the Light Heavyweight division of the Professional Fighters League (PFL), where he was the 2024 light heavyweight tournament winner.
+Dovletdzhan Yagshimuradov (Довлетджан Ягшимурадов; Döwletjan Ýagşymyradow; born 22 May 1989) is a Turkmen mixed martial artist who currently competes in the Light Heavyweight division of the Professional Fighters League (PFL), where he was the 2024 light heavyweight tournament winner.
 He has previously competed in Bellator MMA (2020-2023).
 He has also competed in Absolute Championship Akhmat (ACA), where he was the ACA Light Heavyweight Champion.
+As of August 21, 2026, he is #4 in the PFL light heavyweight rankings.

 Biography

 Dovletdzhan Yagshimuradov was born in the city of Türkmenabat, but grew up in a nearby village.
-At the age of six, in addition to going to school-where he studied at the 1st comprehensive school in his native village-he signed up for a karate lessons After several years of training, Yagshimuradov became one of the best karatekas among his peers, taking the under-11 championship and eventually winning gold at the national level tournament.
+At the age of six, in addition to going to school-where he studied at the 1st comprehensive school in his native village-he signed up for a karate lessons.
+After several years of training, Yagshimuradov became one of the best karatekas among his peers, taking the under-11 championship and eventually winning gold at the national level tournament.

 In the 7th grade, he switched to kickboxing.
 Upon reaching the age of eligibility, Yagshimuradov joined the army, and after demobilization, he lived in his homeland for a little less than a year and left for Kharkiv to pursue his college education.

 At the age of 17, Yagshimuradov went to serve in the Armed Forces of Turkmenistan.
 He has the title of senior sergeant.

 Yagshimuradov has resided in Kharkiv, Ukraine for the last twelve years, constructing a life with his kin and made a living as a fighter and entrepreneur.
 He managed two ventures and was a businessman with three different diplomas, including a bachelor's degree in economics and law conferred by Kharkiv National University of Economics in 2015.

+In July 2026 Yagshimuradov has been appointed Goodwill Ambassador of the United Nations Friendship Games.